morleym/furtive-handbook/docs/intro.md

 To me, the creative freedom with formatting an event is one of best parts of esports!
 However, there's a difference between *consciously trying out ideas* (while being aware of potential benefits & pitfalls) and *winging it as an afterthought*.
-Formatting choices can deliver exciting and fun experiences—or subpar ones—for your competitors, broadcast, viewers, staff, sponsors & partners.
+Formatting choices can deliver fair, fun and exciting experiences—or awful ones—for your competitors, broadcast, viewers, staff, sponsors & partners.

-Having a quick reference to compare the strengths and drawbacks of different formats can help you navigate those decisions.
+Having a quick reference to compare the strengths and drawbacks of different formats will help you navigate those decisions.
 Whether it's your first event or your hundredth, I hope this serves you well!

 ## Who am I?